Italian firefighters killed in building explosion | DW | 05.11.2019

 He did not elaborate on a possible motive.

+Italian news channel Sky TG24 reported that the timer was remote-controlled, and that the owner of the farmhouse had been questioned by police.

 Italian President Sergio Mattarella offered his condolences to the families of the dead.
-Interior Minister Luciana Lamorgese was expected to visit the site later in the day.
+Interior Minister Luciana Lamorgese visited the site on Tuesday afternoon.

 nm/rt (AP, dpa)